TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- well it's a good heuristic anyway and we really have to bruteforce in case of a Sym-AS
 			- since changing the source port on the opposite side won't work
 	- Sym-PS can just pick a new port and re-stun

-- It's most advantageous for the CLIENT to send low ttl packets
-	- And it makes most sense.
-	- As they won't reach the server, multiple clients connecting there won't trigger some security measures
-	- More difficult to take the server down.
-The server will only respond to what masterserver relays from the client, not to client's pings
-		- perhaps its important somehow for our logistics?

 - Client traversal logic
 	- The subject never does multi-prediction When the other party is a cone